8thlight/hyperion/README.md

 ### Creating a datastore

-hyperion.api provide a convenient factory function for instantiating any datastore implementation
+hyperion.api provides a convenient factory function for instantiating any datastore implementation

     (use 'hyperion.api)
     (new-datastore :implementation :memory)